 However, while Typeform works great on mobile devices, configuring the invitation to display on the mobile view of Library Search proved impossible.

 Invitation on search results page

 A browser cookie records whether someone takes the survey or hides the invitation.
 This means they won’t see another invitation for 12 weeks in the same browser and device.
 This is the best we could do to avoid over-sampling issues and effects of survey fatigue.
-When using public devices such as on campus computers, repeat invitations may be noticed.
-(Later, Single Sign On (SSO) for Library Search was scheduled for implementation.
-Requiring authentication could also enable random sampling from the entire user base.)
+Users noticed repeat invitations when using public on-campus computers.

 Take our survey!

 I designed the Typeform questionnaire to launch in a pop-up modal.
-This maintains context of the product being evaluated.
+A modal maintains context.
+The product for evaluation remains in the background.

 Automating survey data storage

-I set up a Typeform to Airtable Integration (via Zapier) to automate pushing survey data into an Airtable database.
-In August 2017, the first month of operation, 237 responses were submitted.
-This exceeded the limit of 100 automation tasks per month on a Zapier free plan.
+Then I set up a Typeform to Airtable Integration (via Zapier) to automate pushing survey data into an Airtable database.
+Users submitted 237 responses in August 2017, the first month of operation.
+Unfortunately, this exceeds the Zapier free plan limit of 100 automation tasks per month.